epelaaez/QuantumLibrary/README.md

 from qiskit import *
 from qiskit.visualization import plot_histogram, circuit_drawer, plot_bloch_multivector
 ```
 Imports from `qiskit.visualization` may vary depending on the circuit, so be sure to import only the neccesary ones.
+You may also need to change the code a little bit since I frequently use imported functions from `_Functions.ipynb`.
+However, these are not too complicated and I only use them to not write the same thing over and over.

 ## Run on hardware
 To run the circuits on real hardware, you will need to set up your IBM account as specified above.
 To run the circuit you desire in a real quantum computer, just call the function as you normally would but set the optional argument `hardware` to `True`.